 A. Acupuncture can spot the start of trouble before the acute phase begins by identifying the tendencies that could develop into illness.
 Treatment at this stage ensures the prevention of the disease.

-Q. What role can acupuncture play in child birth?
+Q. What role can acupuncture play in childbirth?

 A. Acupuncture has two main effects in childbirth: It can reduce pain; and it can stimulate the contractions of the uterus, which helps to ensure a healthy delivery.
 Reduction of pain without the use of drugs is of special benefit, especially to the unborn child.

 A. Acupuncture is being increasingly used in the treatment of AIDS, but this being a recent phenomenon, it is difficult to assess the benefits.
-In the early stage, acupuncture can be very helpful to reactivate the immune system, and at all stages can help to deal with the wide range of symptoms which tend to manifest.
+In the early stage, acupuncture can be very helpful to reactivate the immune system, and at all stages can help to deal with the wide range of symptoms that tend to manifest.

 Q. Can acupuncture be used to quit smoking?

-Q. Is acupuncture helpful in sleeping problems?
+Q. Is acupuncture helpful for sleeping problems?

-A. It is important to understand that very often sleeping problem are a result of stress.
+A. It is important to understand that very often sleeping problems are a result of stress.
 If sleeping pills have been prescribed, it is essential that they are not continued to a point at which dependence, whether psychological or physical can occur, should the patient feel unable to cope without sleeping pills, acupuncture can play a positive role by helping to reduce the drug, while assisting in regulating the patient’s sleeping pattern.
 Bringing the sleeping pattern to normal may take 4-6 weeks and the patient should be able to sleep without the aid of drugs

-Q. Is acupuncture effective in emotional problems?
+Q. Is acupuncture effective for emotional problems?

 Q. What are the limitations of acupuncture?

-Q. What is colour Puncture?
+Q. What is color Puncture?

 Q. What are Intradermal needles and where are they used?